urfanamillatina/AI_Portfolio_Agent_with_HuggingFace/README.md

 ## What's this project about?

 AI Portfolio Agent acts as a representative of the portfolio's owner using data, such as personal summary and resume files, to answer questions about the owner.
-In this project, I use the data from our tutor and mentor, Dr. Habib Shaikh.
+In this project, I use the data from our tutor and mentor, **Dr. Habib Shaikh**.
 Owner will aslo be notify when the agent is unable to answer.

 ## Features